joanrig/congress_front_end/devlog.md

 DONE: Your Rails API should handle the data persistence.
 DONE: Your client-side application should handle the display of data with minimal data manipulation
 DONE: Your application should have some minimal styling
+DONE: There should be 2 container components
+1. SenatorsContainer
+2. HouseContainer